Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Summary

 Finally, we discuss some remaining problems.
-First, we can find that the COP is only about 0.02\% of the Carnot COP at most from Fig.~\ref{2dmd_COPcp-DelT}, but we have not yet found microscopic conditions to obtain a heat pump model with much higher COP.
-Second, we have not yet checked the validity of the theoretical results Eqs.~(\ref{122942_13Dec13}) and (\ref{134245_13Dec13}) in the case of $T_h \ne T_c$ unlike the results Eqs.~(\ref{164241_14Dec13}) and (\ref{164248_14Dec13}) in the case of $T_h=T_c$.
-To confirm those results numerically, we need to microscopically calculate the two-dimensional expressions for the thermal conduction coefficient $\kappa$ and the diffusion coefficient $D$ included in $\overline{l}_{11}$ and $\overline{l}_{22}$.
-Third, it is difficult to realize our model experimentally since the Coulomb interaction between particles is ignored.
-We consider that experiments of our model become more realizable by removing the electric charges of particles and replacing the electric force with the gravity or inertial force such as centrifugal force.
+First, we can find that the COP is only about 0.2\% of the Carnot COP at most from Figure~\ref{2dmd_COPcp-DelT}, but we have not yet found the conditions to obtain a heat pump model with much higher COP.
+To know the best performance of our model, we will need more thorough search on the parameter space of our model, though our search in the present study was limited to where our theoretical assumptions are probable.
+Second, it is difficult to realize our model experimentally since the Coulomb interaction between particles is ignored.
+To overcome this problems, our model should be generalized to consider the Coulomb interaction, for example by using MHD \cite{Moreau,THayat,AJChamkha,MNawaz}.
+We consider that experiments of our model become more realizable by removing the electric charges of particles and replacing the electric force with the gravity or inertial force such as centrifugal force

+\cite{Whitley,KCohen,Kemp}.
+In this replacement, the components of a gas mixture can be separated by the pressure gradient created by the gravity or the centrifugal force \footnote{This mechanism of the separation is sometimes called the barodiffusion effect\cite{Sharma2010,Landau}.}.
+If a centrifuge is used, the separating process and the mixing process can be caused by accelerating and decelerating the angular velocity of the centrifuge, respectively, when different masses are given to the components of the gas mixture.
+Though our model in this paper may be merely a toy model, we expect that our work will trigger more realistic applications of the Dufour effect.

+\begin{acknowledgement} The authors would like to thank K. Nemoto, T. Nogawa, Y. Tami, and Y. Izumida for fruitful discussions. \end{acknowledgement}